-The thermostat dial is adjusted to approximately 120°F (49°C) when shipped from the factory.
+The thermostat dial is adjusted to its lowest setting when shipped from the factory.
 When adjusting the thermostat, it should be remembered that lower temperature settings are more energy efficient.
-To adjust the thermostat, turn the dial clockwise until the minimum acceptable temperature is set.
+To adjust the thermostat turn the dial clockwise until the minimum acceptable temperature is set.
 It is suggested that the starting point setting not exceed the 120°F (49°C) or "HOT" setting on the thermostat.